codecentric/spring-boot-admin-runtime-playground/kubernetes/README.md

 Allows to run Spring Boot Admin and two sample apps (hello world, health simulator) in kubernetes.

+There are 2 instances of Spring Boot Admin available.
+Both use the discovery mechanism to find the apps to monitor, there is no self registration used.
+One SBA is using the spring cloud kubernetes-client and the other one the spring cloud kubernetes-fabric8.
+There are small differences in the configuration between these two versions.

 This Readme will guide you through all setup steps for the infrastructure.

 ## Enable Kubernetes in Docker Desktop